 The Pursuit of Happyness by Chris Gardner

 If the movie made you cry, this read is sure to make you bawl.
-A memoir by Chris Gardner that details his rags to riches story, it’s grittier, revealing hard realities and ugly truths that give it a darker side than the film version.
-You see the world through the eyes of a homeless single father as he fights tooth and nail with the world to provide a stable life for his son, hoping to break the cycle of abandonment and poverty that existed within his own childhood.
-It’s a book to make you feel intensely: the tragic segments will have you aching and when his hard work bears fruit you can’t help but feel warm hope.
-If you’re in need of a motivational story to hustle, nothing will get the job done better than this pick.
+A memoir by Chris Gardner that details his rags to riches story.
+It’s grittier, revealing hard realities and ugly truths that give it a darker side than the film version.
+You see the world through the eyes of a homeless single father as he fights tooth and nail with the world to provide a stable life for his son.
+Hoping to break the cycle of abandonment and poverty that existed within his own childhood.
+It’s a book to make you feel intensely.
+The tragic segments will have you aching.
+And when his hard work bears fruit you can’t help but feel warm hope.
+If you’re in need of a motivational story to hustle, nothing will get the job done like this pick.

 The Help by Kathryn Stockett

 This Academy Award-nominated movie was adapted from a historical fiction novel.
-It focuses on the perspective of three women during the early 1960s in Jackson, Mississippi, within the setting of African Americans working in white households.
-The horrors of racism exposed in the novel are balanced by sweet relationships and humorous scenes that reveal moments of happiness in an otherwise oppressive society.
-Skeeter, a wealthy white woman, takes on the extremely difficult job of writing about the experiences of coloured maids in the south.
+It focuses on the perspective of three women.
+This is during the early 1960s in Jackson, Mississippi, within the setting of African Americans working in white households.
+The horrors of racism exposed in the novel are balanced by sweet relationships.
+There are also humorous scenes that reveal moments of happiness in an otherwise oppressive society.
+Skeeter, a wealthy white woman, takes on the job of writing about the experiences of coloured maids.
 Does she succeed?
 Read the book and be inspired by the fight for minority voices.

 Psycho by Robert Bloch

-Although it’s praised as one of the most influential horror books of the 20th century, few know that this book gave life to the universally acclaimed Hitchcock film.
-It tells the story of Norman Bates, a motel caretaker, who suffers from mental trauma and a complicated relationship with his mother, which leads to his involvement in a series of deaths.
+This book may be praised as one of the most influential horror books of the 20th century.
+But few know that it gave life to the universally acclaimed Hitchcock film.
+It tells the story of Norman Bates.
+He’s a motel caretaker who suffers from mental trauma and a complicated relationship with his mother.
+And what doe this lead to?
+You guessed it, involvement in a series of deaths.

-It’s one of those rare scenarios where it’s hard to say if the book or the film is better, but the former is definitely worth the read.
-Aside from depicting a dimension of Bates’ personality that’s not explicitly shown in the film, it jumps deep into the relationships between the characters in a more detailed manner, which forms the crux of the storyline.
+It’s one of those rare scenarios where it’s hard to say if the book or the film is better.
+But the former is definitely worth the read.
+We love that it depicts a dimension of Bates’ personality that’s not explicitly shown in the film.
+And it jumps deep into the relationships between the characters in a more detailed manner, which forms the crux of the storyline.
 Check this one out for the OG creepy stalker who’ll put Joe Goldberg to shame.

 The BFG by Roald Dahl

-You’ve surely read the famous Charlie and the Chocolate Factory by this celebrated author but we claim this to be our underrated favourite of his.
-The Big Friendly Giant and orphan Sophie embark on a journey to visit the Queen of England as they aim to expose the world of man-eating giants who live in secret.
+You’ve surely read the famous Charlie and the Chocolate Factory by this celebrated author.
+But we claim this to be our underrated favourite of his.
+The Big Friendly Giant and orphan Sophie embark on a journey to visit the Queen of England.
+Their goal?
+To expose the world of man-eating giants who live in secret.
 A story with fantastical characters and emotional depth, it’s certain to have both kids and adults totally engaged.
 The best part of the story?
-The beautiful relationship between the giant and the young orphan, as they learn to become each other’s companions in a world that’s left them feeling alone.
+The beautiful relationship between the giant and the young orphan.
+They learn to become each other’s companions in a world that’s left them feeling alone.
 Look out for Dahl’s Gobblefunk: his very own language of which you can find over 300 hilarious words in the book!

 The Devil Wears Prada by Lauren Weisberger

-For many of us, our insight into the fashion world comes from the legendary roles portrayed by Anne Hathaway and Meryl Streep from the classic 2006 film.
-But before Miranda Priestly and Andrea Sachs appeared on our screens, they were from the pages of Lauren Weisberger’s bestselling book of the same name.
-We’re taken into the glamorous but ruthless fashion industry in New York City where Andy secures the job of a personal assistant to Priestly, the feared editor-in-chief of a top fashion magazine.
-Filled with scandals, power plays, and the hardships of making it big in the famous city, this fun read will have you contemplating your life choices.
+For many of us?
+Our insight into the fashion world comes from these legendary roles portrayed by Anne Hathaway and Meryl Streep from the classic 2006 film.
+But before Miranda Priestly and Andrea Sachs appeared on our screens?
+They were from the pages of Lauren Weisberger’s bestselling book of the same name.
+We’re taken into the glamorous but ruthless fashion industry in New York City.
+Andy becomes personal assistant to Priestly, the feared editor-in-chief of a top fashion magazine.
+Filled with scandals, power plays, and the hardships of “making it”, this fun read will have you contemplating your life choices.

 Coraline by Neil Gaiman

-The dark fantasy novella was created by the author for his young daughter when he realised he couldn’t find any horror stories for kids that she wanted.
+The dark fantasy novella was created when the author realised he couldn’t find any horror stories for kids.
 But trust us when we say it can scare a grown adult well enough.
-It narrates the tale of young Coraline and her parents after they move into an old house, where she discovers a mirrored dimension.
-It doesn’t include saturated plotlines of bloody details and jump scares but rather plays with realistic issues, making for a truly hair-raising reading experience.
+It narrates the tale of young Coraline and her parents after they move into an old house.
+After moving in, she discovers a mirrored dimension.
+It doesn’t include saturated plotlines of bloody details and jump scares.
+But rather plays with realistic issues, making for a truly hair-raising reading experience.